 Here on the equator days and nights are precisely 12 hours each.
 Just before 6 am it is pitch dark and just after, within minutes, it is broad daylight.
 So at 6 am on the dot each day we set out from camp in the Land Cruiser, driving through the bush, until returning for breakfast at 9 am.
 After breakfast around 9.30 we set off again, returning for lunch at 12 noon.
 After sleeping until 2 pm we were off again returning at 6 pm, for dinner, as the sun was setting.

-I had never seen sunsets like this before, even though in the Gambia they were awe inspiring.
+I had never seen sunsets like this before, even though in the Gambia they were awe-inspiring.
 One minute there is a huge red ball of fire on the horizon and within seconds it’s gone.
 It seemed then that time moved much quicker than anywhere else I had ever been.
 Illusions are powerful.
 This routine was only broken on a couple of days when we walked in the bush with armed Rangers in the mid sessions, 9 am to 12 noon.
 Restoring old photos made it possible to recover the scene from memory as it actually was.

 Danger in the wilderness

 9 hours in the back of an open top Land Cruiser over rough, dusty terrain in searing heat can leave you with little desire other than to shower and go to bed before 9 pm.
 But the exhilarating feeling that you are, not just so close to, but actually a part of the wild is quite impossible to explain and alleviates the tiredness somewhat.
 You have to experience it for yourself.
 To follow a pride of lions, hunting for 2 hours, in the vehicle or to walk along a river bank teeming with crocodiles and hippos in the knowledge that your safety is determined by the attitude of wild animals certainly gets the adrenalin pumping.